teamliftr/framework/docs/product_and_technology/PRODUCT_STRATEGY.md

 ## 1.1.4 Product Roadmapping
 Level: `Intermediate`

-**Your team uses a product roadmap to plan how its services will develop.
+**Your team uses a ROI-driven product roadmap to plan how its services will develop.
 The roadmap was created with input from all team members, and is reviewed and updated regularly.**

 Roadmaps provide teams with a clear plan of action for their product.
 To preserve agility, teams should avoid planning too far in advance or in excessive detail; roadmaps should be regularly updated to reflect changes in the team’s needs and ensure the team stays focused on achieving key stakeholder, customer, and end-user priorities.